 Armed with that information we would have raised hell.
 It is impossible to know now whether publishing that information would have made any difference to subsequent events, or whether there was any way we could have prevented the atrocity that subsequently befell the residents of Grenfell Tower, but we never had a chance to raise this issue because the minutes we needed were so cynically and illegally witheld from us.

 On 15th june 2017, the day after The Grenfell Fire, I made a Freedom of Information request to the KCTMO.
-Eddie, who had lived in Genfell, had lost his home and narrowly escaped with his life.
+Ed, who had lived in Genfell Tower, had lost his home and narrowly escaped with his life.
 He had of course also lost his computer and was virtually unreachable by phone, so it fell to me to continue alone the important work of the Grenfell Action Group blog.
 Before then I had assumed that because I had moved to Ireland in 2013 I could no longer use the UK Freedom of Information Act.
-I was amazed to discover this was not true and that I could make a FOI request from anywhere.
+I was amazed to discover recently that this was not true and that I could make a FOI request from anywhere.

 I requested a copy of a consultants report from 2005 which documented a serious failure by the TMO and one of its contractors to maintain the emergency lighting system in the stairwell of Grenfell Tower.
 The report confirmed that two thirds of the emergency lighting had failed a routine inspection in February 2004 and was a damning indictment of the mismanagement, negligence and incompetence of the TMO and its contractor at that time.